liudaox/ClangObfuscator/README.md

 >So just run the plugin normally with >PATHTOOUTPUTFOLDER/Output.h would do

->That .py is used for generating obfuscation characters base.
+>That GenerateStrings.py is used for generating obfuscation characters base.

+>The other .py is a wrapper for loading this plugin